PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-12 06:34:39
+Last updated: 2024-04-12 06:35:12
-Random Quote: Eighty-six years.
-But with good behavior... who knows? - Saul Goodman
+Random Quote: Summer friends will melt away like summer snows, but winter friends are friends forever.  -  Mully